SWORDIntel/CLOUDCLEAR/DOCKER_STARTUP.md

 ## Port Ranges

+- **API ports**: Randomly selected from range 8000-9000
 - **Caddy HTTP ports**: Randomly selected from range 8000-9000
 - **Caddy HTTPS ports**: Randomly selected from range 9000-10000
-- **Direct API ports**: Randomly selected from range 8000-9000

 Ports are automatically checked for availability before assignment.

-## Caddy vs Direct API

-### When to Use Caddy (Default)
+## When to Use Caddy

+**Default (Direct API)** is recommended for:

-- ✅ You want the web UI
+- ✅ API-only access
-- ✅ You need HTTPS/SSL termination
+- ✅ Minimal resource usage
-- ✅ You want reverse proxy features
+- ✅ Running behind another reverse proxy
-- ✅ You need static file serving
+- ✅ Development and testing

-### When to Use Direct API
+**With Caddy** (`USE_CADDY=1`) is useful for:

-- ✅ You only need API access
+- ✅ Web UI access
-- ✅ You want minimal resource usage
+- ✅ HTTPS/SSL termination
-- ✅ You're running behind another reverse proxy
+- ✅ Static file serving
-- ✅ You don't need the web UI
+- ✅ Production with web interface

-**Fallback**: Even with Caddy enabled, direct API access is always available as a fallback.
+**Note**: API is always directly accessible, even when Caddy is enabled.